 Lecture course covering three main areas of radiation biology: molecular and cellular radiation biology, radiation and human health, principles of radiation therapy.

-Instrumentation and applied measurements of interest for radiation safety, environmental sciences, and medical physics.
-Dosimeters, radon gas, in situ gamma ray spectroscopy, skin dose, bioassay, internal dose evaluation, alpha detection, applied instrumentation and other selected medical physics and health measurements.
-Includes analytical modeling and computer simulation for comparison with several physical experiments.
+Instrumentation and applied measurements of interest for radiation safety, nuclear engineering, environmental sciences, and medical physics.
+Calibrations, surveys, quality control, dosimeters, radon gas, beta and gamma ray spectroscopy, background radiation, applied electronics, and other selected practical considerations.
+Oral and written technical communications.

 NERS 588.
 Radiation Safety and Medical Physics Practicum